AFRICA

 19) Temporary change of control

-Under the Competition Act and its regulations no distinction has been made between temporary or lasting change of control.
-Any kind of change of control is regarded as an important factor in assessing the nature of an acquisition under Section 5 of the Competition Act or for assessing if any combination can be exempted from notification requirements under Schedule-I of the Combination Regulations.
+Under the Competition Act no distinction has been made between temporary or lasting change of control.
+Any kind of change of control (quality or quantity), is regarded as an important factor in assessing the nature of an acquisition under the Competition Act or for assessing if any merger can be exempted from notification requirements under the Exemption Rules.

 20) Special industries, owners or types of transactions

-2. Reconstitution, transfer (whole or part), and amalgamation of nationalized banks have been exempted through a notification issued under the Banking Companies (Acquisition and Transfer of Undertakings) Act, 1970.
+3. Exemption to Nationalized Banks: Reconstitution, transfer (whole or part), and amalgamation of nationalized banks have been exempted through a notification issued under the Banking Companies (Acquisition and Transfer of Undertakings) Act, 1970 for a period of 10 years from 30 August 2017.

 21) Transactions involving only foreign businesses (foreign-to-foreign)

 There is no exemption for foreign-to-foreign transactions.
-All transactions, including foreign-to-foreign transactions, that exceed the thresholds under the Competition Act, are required to be notified to the CCI.
+All transactions, including foreign-to-foreign transactions, that exceed the thresholds of assets, turnover or deal value under the Competition Act, are required to be notified to the CCI.

 22) No overlap of activities of the parties

 There is no exemption for transactions with no overlap of activities, but there is a simplified procedure available if there is no overlap.
-The CCI has introduced the concept of a 'Green Channel' approval route under the Combination Regulations which allows parties to file a simplified version of Form I and receive deemed/spot approval of the transaction immediately upon notifying the CCI.
+The CCI has introduced the concept of a “Green Channel” approval route under the Combination Regulations and Criteria of Combination Rules which allows parties to file a simplified version of a Form I and receive deemed/spot approval of the transaction immediately upon notifying the CCI.
 However, it applies to only those transactions where the acquirer (and the acquirer group) has no existing interests in companies:

 1. that may be seen as competitors of the target's business;